trimyjer/git_training/git_workflows.md

 #### Collaborate (& listen)
 8. push commits to forked remote: `git push origin <branch_name>`
 9. File Pull Request (PR) on Github website.
 Note: this pull request will look a little different - the base will be central/master and the comparison branch will be your_username/new_branch
-10. Request Review on PR
+10. Request review on PR
 11. Have reviewer merge PR
 #### Synchronize Changes Locally
 12. `git checkout master`